 A once-in-a-generation opportunity

 Ottawa City Council declared a Climate Emergency in spring 2019.
-On May 4, 2020, the City will make a final decision on Ottawa’s urban boundary.
+On May 11 and 12, 2020, the City will make a final decision on Ottawa’s urban boundary.
 The new Official Plan must be Ottawa’s climate emergency plan.
 Hold the Line is a necessary city-wide initiative to adequately respond to the Climate Emergency.

-Future development needs to be 70% intensification (on currently developed land) and 30% greenfield development (on previously undeveloped land) within the current boundary.
-The new Official Plan proposal suggests 60% intensification and 40% greenfield development.
+Future development needs to reach 70% intensification (on currently developed land) and 30% greenfield development (on previously undeveloped land) within the current boundary.
+The new Official Plan ‘balanced’ proposal suggests 60% intensification and 40% greenfield development.

 The new Official Plan is a once-in-a-generation opportunity for the city to hold the line on sprawl by embedding strong intensification targets and ensuring that the urban boundary is not expanded.
 This will protect vast swaths of greenfield land – vital natural areas and farmland – for generations to come.